ThoughtfulDev/Anime4K/README.md

 ```

 ## **[Optional]** Encoding ffmpeg progressbar
-To get a overview of your current encoding ffmpeg of ffmpeg you may install the [ffmpeg-progressbar-cli](https://github.com/sidneys/ffmpeg-progressbar-cli)
+To get a overview of your current encoding of ffmpeg you may install the [ffmpeg-progressbar-cli](https://github.com/sidneys/ffmpeg-progressbar-cli)

 ```
 npm install --global ffmpeg-progressbar-cli